History

 1991 – The College’s address changed to 3601 Stillman Boulevard when portions of Ninth and Fifteenth Streets were named Stillman Boulevard.

-1999 – Reorganized academic affairs into four divisions: Arts and Sciences, Education, Business and the Library; wired the entire campus via fiber optic cable.
+1999 – Stillman reorganized academic affairs into four divisions: Arts and Sciences, Education, Business and the Library; and Stillman wired the entire campus via fiber optic cable.

-2001 – Launched a wireless access computer system
+2001 – The College launched a wireless access computer system.

-2002 – Received National Innovation in Technology Award presented by Apple Computers.
+2002 – Stillman received the National Innovation in Technology Award presented by Apple Computers.

-2004 – First-ever ranking among top tier schools by U.S.News and World Report.
+2004 – Stillman received its first-ever ranking among top tier schools by U.S.News and World Report.

-2006 – Expanded its offering of degrees to 13 with the addition of journalism and nursing.
+2006 – Stillman expanded its offering of degrees to 13 with the addition of journalism and nursing.

-2010 – Named 1 of the 15 Most Wired College Campuses by U.S.News and World Report.
+2010 – The College was named 1 of the 15 Most Wired College Campuses by U.S.News and World Report.

-The College has had seven persons to hold the title of President since the title of the head of the institution was changed from principal in 1929.
+The College has had eight persons to hold the title of President since the title of the head of the institution was changed from principal in 1929.

 • Dr. A.L.
 Jackson, 1929-1947